bencneely/tilapia-water-quality/README.md

-Data and files for manuscript titled "Effects of Mozambique Tilapia on water quality in a small Kansas pond" submitted for publication in Transactions of the Kansas Academy of Science.
+Data and files for manuscript titled "Effects of Mozambique Tilapia on water quality in a small Kansas pond" published in Transactions of the Kansas Academy of Science. https://doi.org/10.1660/062.128.0103